Biden administration approves more LNG exports to Europe - NewsBreak

 Biden administration approves more LNG exports to Europe

-WASHINGTON, March 16 (Reuters) - (This In March 16 story, corrects to clarify in paragraph 3 that exports to China had been previously authorized)
+(In March 16 story, clarifies in paragraph 3 that exports to China had been previously authorized)

 Previously the terminals were authorized to export the gas only to countries with free trade agreements - including Canada, Mexico, Australia, and more than a dozen others in Asia, the Middle East, Central and South America - or other destinations including China.